LaurentRDC/pandoc-plot/MANUAL.md

 # Default format in which to save the figures.
 This can be specified
 # individually as well.
 format: PNG

+# Default files/directories on which all figures depend.
+If any of these files/directories
+# changes, all figures will be re-rendered.
+# Dependencies specified in code blocks will be appended to this list.
+dependencies:
+  - file1.txt
+  - file2.txt

 # Text format for the captions.
 Unfortunately, there is no way to detect
 # this automatically.
 You can use the same notation as Pandoc's --from